Introduction

 ASIC’s application fees vary significantly based on your business structure and the type of financial services you plan to provide:

-- For financial planners: $3,721 for an online company application
+- For financial planners: $3,721 for a company application submitted via the ASIC Regulatory Portal

-- For responsible entities or market makers: $7,537 for an online company application
+- For responsible entities or market makers: $7,537 for a company application submitted via the ASIC Regulatory Portal

 - Individual applications may have different fee structures compared to corporate applications

 The fees are typically lower for simpler license applications and increase with the complexity of the authorisations being requested.
+Alternatively, businesses may consider the AFSL marketplace for acquiring an existing licence.
 Factors that can drive up costs include:

 - Complex financial products (e.g., derivatives or foreign exchange)